 NetSuite is an integrated cloud-based business management software that offers various features spanning ERP, financials, commerce, inventory management, HR, PSA, supply chain management, and CRM.
 NetSuite provides businesses with automation and real-time operational and financial performance analysis.
 The platform’s strategic planning module helps businesses create models of long-term strategies that include financial assumptions, cash flow analysis, and resource allocations.

 The software allows users to set up scenarios for testing different strategies before executing them.
-It enables companies to benchmark performance and compares results against competitors.
+It enables companies to benchmark performance and compare results against competitors.

 Key features: